logancoon26/da-financial-qa/README.md

 **Why QLoRA?** Full fine-tuning a 7B model requires ~56GB GPU RAM.
 QLoRA quantizes the frozen base model to 4-bit and trains only small low-rank adapter matrices.
 Achieves competitive downstream performance with substantially lower GPU memory requirements.

 **Why RAG on top of fine-tuning?** Fine-tuning teaches the model *how* to reason about financial language.
-RAG gives it *which* document to use for an answer.
+RAG gives it *which* documents have most useful information.
 They address different problems and are complementary.

 **Why sentence-boundary chunking?** Fixed-size token chunking cuts mid-sentence, losing context at boundaries.
 Sentence-aware chunking with overlap preserves context between chunks.